waveywaves/mirrord-kafka-debug-example/BLOG.md

 | Partition Strategy | Auto (default) | How messages are distributed among consumers |
 | Auto Commit | Enabled | Whether offsets are committed automatically |

-### b.
-Ideal scenario while debugging queues
+### Ideal scenario while debugging Kafka consumers

-When debugging queue-based applications, the ideal scenario would be:
+When debugging Kafka consumer applications, the ideal scenario would be:

 1. Full visibility into the message flow
 2. Ability to intercept messages without affecting production systems